Albert

 Modern fridges are notoriously damaging to the environment.
 They

-freons - far more damaging that carbon dioxide - and are being
+called freons - far more damaging that carbon dioxide - and are

-manufactured in increasing numbers.
-Sales of fridges around the
+being manufactured in increasing numbers.
+Sales of fridges

-world are rising as demand increases in developing countries.
+around the world are rising as demand increases in developing

-on green technologies, is leading a three-year project to develop
+works on green technologies, is leading a three-year project to

-more robust appliances that can be used in places without
+develop more robust appliances that can be used in places

-1930 by Einstein and his colleague, the Hungarian physicist Leo
+in 1930 by Einstein and his colleague, the Hungarian physicist

-Szilard.
-It had no moving parts and used only pressurised gases to
+Leo Szilard.
+It had no moving parts and used only pressurised

-keep things cold.
-The design was partly used in the first domestic
+gases to keep things cold.
+The design was partly used in the

-refrigerators, but the technology was abandoned when more
+first domestic refrigerators, but the technology was abandoned

-efficient compressors became popular in the 1950s.
-That meant a
+when more efficient compressors became popular in the 1950s.

 Einstein and Szilard's idea avoids the need for freons.
 It uses